 The content on this page is informational only and does not take the place of medical advice or guidance.
-Please reach out to your healthcare team if you have for questions or concerns about your diabetes management.
+Please reach out to your healthcare team if you have questions or concerns about your diabetes management.

-Besides frequent urination, increased thirst, fatigue and other issues, a person with diabetes can experience other symptoms and complications that can become serious.
+Besides frequent urination, increased thirst, fatigue, and other issues, a person with diabetes can experience other symptoms and complications that can become serious.
 That’s why it’s important to keep blood glucose levels in a reasonable range.

 A person who does not have diabetes usually has glucose levels from 70 mg/dL to 120 mg/dL.
 For those with diabetes, it is very difficult to keep glucose levels within such a tight range.
 A more reasonable range for people with diabetes is from 70 mg/dL to 180 mg/dL.

 Hypoglycemia: Hypoglycemia, or “low blood sugar,” happens when someone doesn’t have enough glucose, or sugar, in their blood.
-For those with diabetes, it could be an indication, that there is more insulin in the body than is needed.
+For those with diabetes, it could be an indication that there is more insulin in the body than is needed.

 It is more than just being hungry.
 People experiencing hypoglycemia can start to feel shaky or experience other issues, including: